Bigtalljosh/Bigtalljosh/README.md

 In my personal time I'm building a business with some friends using some more nice buzzwords like Blazor, Cosmos and Sweet Chin Music :eyes:

 Currently learning Blazor wasm, many data things, and the latest and greatest in devops to facilitate everything else.

+If you want to get in touch, feel free to raise an issue over [here](https://github.com/Bigtalljosh/ama/issues)